melloyawn/entrypoint/entrypoint/README.md

 - `clap::Parser` struct has been parsed and populated
 - `.dotenv` files have been parsed; environment variables are ready to go
 - `tracing` has been configured and the global subscriber has been registered
+- `anyhow` is available and ready to use

 ## Usage
 ### Default Config